janlajara/vuex-practice/README.md

 # vuex-practice

-A quick practice project that displays the products of a fake store.
-Vuex is used for storing the currency rates and performing price conversions for the products.
+A quick practice project that displays the products of a fake store where Vuex is used for storing the currency rates and performing price conversions of the products.

 The following public apis were used:
 - [FakeStore](https://fakestoreapi.com)